NightDream-Development/nd_koth/README.md

 ## Roadmap

-- Better target support
+- Better target support ✅

-- Make oxmysql now essential part for this!
+- Make oxmysql now essential part for this! ✅ (XP)

-- Create xp system were you can get more weapon kits for the ped if you leveled up or have high enough level!
+- Create xp system were you can get more weapon kits for the ped if you leveled up or have high enough level! ⚠️ (The xp system not ours but it works!)

-- Rebuild the nd_koth script so you can config everything!
+- Rebuild the nd_koth script so you can config everything! ✅

-- Make maps for every team!
+- Make maps for every team! 🌀 (In the works)

-- Some kind of inventory when you buy weapon! (only 3 items!
-Like everry other koth server!)
+- Some kind of inventory when you buy weapon! 🌀 (It's working but still needs fixes!)

+- Create points for teams! 🌀 (Work in Progress)

+- Create locales! ❌ (Haven't started working on it!
+When the 1.0  beta will come out it will have locales for HUN and ENG!)

 ## Support